therealhackmeehan/ubacktest_docs/src/content/docs/Creating/workingWithData.md

 - `data['signal'] = -1` creates a column with all `-1`s (short and hold strategy).
 - `data['signal'] = 'lol'` creates a column filled with the string `'lol'` _(this will cause an error, avoid doing this)_.

-Your final signals column may look something like this:
+If you run `data['signal'] = 1`, your final signals column will look something like this:

 ```
 signal
-0
 1
 1
 1
 1
 ...
 1
-0
-0
+1
 1
 1
 ```